Surefront at NRF: Retail’s Big Show

-PLM software has a far greater range of users (especially with Next Generation PLM).
+PLM has a far greater range of users (especially with a Unified Product Collaboration Platform).
 Surefront attracts users from product development and sales on the supplier side and users from category management and buying teams on the retail side.
 This is designed to take products all the way from concept to market streamlining the communications and business dealings for both sides of the transaction over the entire lifetime of the products as well as the entire duration of the relationship between supplier and retailer.

 You don’t want your data to be siloed.
 Your company’s CRM, PIM and PLM solutions shouldn’t operate in a vacuum, either.
 Surefront is a unified product collaboration platform to power growth and ROI.
 Our patented PIM, CRM, and PLM solutions streamline the omni channel sales, merchandising and product development processes.
 By combining these essential functionalities, Surefront creates a single source of truth throughout your product lifecycle, sales and listing processes.

 The results?
 Up to 150% more revenue per employee and a 40% shorter product development cycle is just the beginning.
 Try our 10x ROI calculator to see your company’s potential profits.
 Or, skip the noise and book a custom demo with one of our unified product collaboration management experts today.
 The retail industry evolves quickly and has a lot of moving parts.
 We do all of the research, so you don’t have to.
 Stay ahead of market fluctuations, trends and new features by subscribing to our Unified Product Collaboration Management Blog.